-Find out about the two types of COVID-19 test, the science behind how they work, and the best time to test.
+Find out about the three types of COVID-19 test, the science behind how they work, and the best time to test.

 On this page:

 - Types of test for COVID-19

 - Collecting samples for a viral test – what to expect

 See also: COVID-19 testing